matthiasn/clojure-system-book/manuscript/Client-UI-Util.md

       (str "analyzed: " (number-format cnt) " retweets, reach " (number-format reach)))))
 ~~~

+Once again, we look if the tweet is a retweet.
+If so, further reasoning is done on the retweet, if not, the tweet itself is used.
+Then, we can look up the number of retweets within the loaded tweets and the reach within the same dataset by looking up the the count within the respective sort orders which we have derived and updated when ingesting tweets.

+Finally, there is a function that returns a list of tweets for display in the UI, paginated, with the correct number of items and in the right sort order:

 ~~~
 (defn tweets-by-order
   "Finds top n tweets by specified order."